DoumasD/CanSat-Competiton-2015-Flight-Software-C-GUI-MATLAB/README.md

 This software is intended for windows OS.
 1.)
 Download the folder "2015 Payload GUI."
 2.)
-Open MATLAB and the "cansat2015guipayloaddraft1.m" file 3.)
-Click run.
+Open MATLAB and the "CanSat_2015_GUI_Payload.m" file 3.)
+Click run. or
+4.)
+Run exe file "CanSat_2015_GUI_Payload.exe"

 Note: Make sure all files are in the same directory.
+If you run the exe file, verify that MATLAB Runtime is installed and ensure you have installed version 9.2 (R2017a) before you run the exe file.

 # Usage: